 These pumpkin brownies would be a great treat to make for Halloween when there is an abundance of pumpkin available, but you could also use canned puree to make it all year round.
 The pumpkin pie spice adds a lovely warming note to the flavor so it is worth using it.
-If you are following the AIP strictly, you might want to swap out the cocoa powder for carob, but it doesn’t change the flavor too much.
+If you are following the AIP strictly, you’ll want to swap out the cocoa powder for carob – it doesn’t change the flavor too much.

 – The Unskilled Cavewoman

 Ingredients: tapioca starch, Anthony’s Tiger Nut Flour, carob powder or cocoa powder (for paleo), baking soda, gelatin, Himalayan salt, pumpkin puree, palm shortening, alcohol-free vanilla extract (for AIP), maple syrup, coarse sea salt (optional).

 Here is another amazing brownie recipe that doesn’t use coconut, so is perfect for those among you that don’t like it!
 These ones have a gooey center but rise like a cake, giving you the best of both worlds.
 If you like the taste of salt and sweet together you can sprinkle them with a little sea salt, but I prefer them just as they are or served with fresh raspberries for a fruity combination in flavor.